-All politics are local - We adhere to that political maxim in all our work.
-The key to our community’s success is the extent to which we effectively organize, register voters, mobilize ahead of election day, build relationships with public officials, and leverage our influence with candidates, incumbents, and policymakers.
+Training local advocates is a critical part of our work.
+Indeed - all politics are local - we adhere to that political maxim in all our work.
+The key to our community’s success, and the implementation of our 2017 advocacy roadmap - is the extent to which we effectively organize, register voters, mobilize ahead of election day, build relationships with public officials, and leverage our influence with candidates, incumbents, and policymakers.

-While our #YallaVote initiative leads efforts to empower Arab American voters during election seasons, we also provide resources and support for our community members to amplify our collective voice and engage public officials year-round.
+While our #YallaVote initiative leads efforts to empower Arab American voters during election seasons, it is also a program to equip and organize our community members to engage public officials year-round.

 For more information, you may email GovernmentRelations@aaiusa.org.